dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 The bootstrap file fetches the next lambda invocation and hands it to `handler.php` with the PHP CLI.

+While we could write the bootstrap in PHP, using bash gives us 2 advantages:

+- a smaller boostrap gives us a faster Lambda warm up.
+- a bash bootstrap contains memory leaks to a single invocation.

+The bootstrap

 [View bootstrap](https://github.com/dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/blob/main/bootstrap)

 ## 99-prod-overrides.ini

-We add production ini overrides with the 99-prod-overrides.ini file.
-We copy this file to `/etc/php.d`.
+Add ini overrides in the 99-prod-overrides.ini file.

 ## Dockerfile

 We build from the official AWS lambda provided Amazon Linux 2 image.
-You can extend from any base, but you will then need to set up the Lambda runtime in your image yourself.
+You can extend from any base, but you will then need to implement the Lambda runtime yourself.

-We use unofficial Remi repo to make installing PHP and PHP dependencies, extensions, etc. easier.
+We use unofficial Remi repo in this example to simplify installing PHP and PHP dependencies and extensions.
 Use [this AWS tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html) if you want to go the official route.

-Explanations are in-line:
+The dockerfile follows these steps:

+1. Install packages.
+2. Copy bootstrap to `/var/runtime`
+3. Copy handler and code to `/var/task`
+4. Install dependencies.

 [View Dockerfile](https://github.com/dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/blob/main/Dockerfile)

 ## handler.php

-Create a file named handler.php in your root directory.

 The handler.php file passes event data to your function code and returns a success or error response to the Lambda runtime.

-In this example, `handler.php` passes event data to the `MyClass::run` static function.
+In this example`handler.php` passes event data to the `MyClass::run` static function.
 It returns an error response if any exception is thrown.

 [View handler.php](https://github.com/dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/blob/main/handler.php)